BenjaGross/BenjaGross.github.io/source/_posts/2015-03-05-about-ruby-proxy-class.markdown

 special_array.shuffle #=> ["Axel", "hiartB", "iCsrtrhpoeh", "Mrka", "osmaTh", "lylaS", "eJssaci", "etvSe"] special_array.get_first_letter #=> ["A", "B", "C", "M", "T", "S", "J", "S"]
 ```
 Now we have two new methods!
-A redefined shuffle and a new get_first_letter.
-By defining shuffle in NamesProxyArray `method_missing` is not longer called and the method is evaluated in our Proxy Class instance AND we don't have to worry about breaking `shuffle ` any where else in our code.
-The get_first_letter works like any other instance method and `size` (and other standard array methods), as long as they are undefined in ProxyClass still get evaluated on the regualar Array class.
+A redefined shuffle and a new `get_first_letter`.
+By defining shuffle in NamesProxyArray `method_missing` is not longer called and the method is evaluated in our Proxy Class instance and we don't have to worry about breaking `shuffle ` any where else in our code. `get_first_letter` works like any other instance method and any standard array method like `size`, as long as they are undefined in ProxyClass still get evaluated on the regualar Array class.
 All this happens without having to modify the class Array at all!

-Ruby's Proxy Class pattern is awesome to understand and can be used to really make your code your own.
+Ruby's Proxy Class pattern can be used to really make your code your own.
 You can modify any of the standard ruby objects to work your way without actually changing them!
+Additionally it helped me to get more comfortable using patterns in my day to day code.